GRGServer/SAMPRacing/README.md

 Just execute `compile-gamemode.sh` located in the tools directory.

 The script will execute the Includes Updater (*tools/update-includes.py*) and compile the gamemode.

-## Compiling tools

-Some tools have to be compiled before using them.

-Simply execute `compile-tools.sh` and you are done.

-**Note:** Everytime a tool gets changed it has to be rebuilt.
-In this case, simply re-execute the script.

 ## Map